485 series: 485-3000 series

-As of 1 April 2016, only two 485–3000 series refurbished sets remain in service, based at Niigata Depot for use on limited-stop "Rapid" services between Niigata and Itoigawa on the Nihonkai Hisui Line.
+As of 1 April 2016, only two 485-3000 series refurbished sets remain in service, based at Niigata Depot for use on limited-stop "Rapid" services between Niigata and Itoigawa on the Nihonkai Hisui Line.
+These sets were withdrawn in 2017, and from 2017 to 2022 only Joyful Train sets remain in service.
 The six-car sets are formed as follows, with car 1 at the Itoigawa end.

-The last 485–3000 series-operated rapid trains were discontinued.
+The last 485-3000 series-operated rapid trains were discontinued.